Payment Hub

 How Much Do ACH Payments Cost to Process?

-The processing fees for ACH transfers for payments are usually less expensive for businesses to execute than personal transfers are.
+The processing fees for each ACH transaction are usually less expensive for businesses to execute than personal transfers are.
 Direct deposits, in fact, usually have no fees at all since they go directly into your account from a financial institution and don’t go through a third-party payment processor.

 Payment processors, or merchant account providers, are the entities that determine processing fee amounts for other types of clearing house transfers.
 Some ACH processors charge a fixed rate, which is generally between $0.25 and $0.75 per pending ACH transaction.
 Others may charge a percentage fee for every transaction, which ranges between 0.5 percent to 1 percent per ACH transfer.

-Providers may also charge an additional monthly fee for ACH transfers, which can vary significantly depending on the provider's demands.
+Providers may also charge an additional monthly fee for ACH processing of transfers, which can vary significantly depending on the provider's demands.

 Direct deposits and direct debit may be made with ACH payment processing without incurring any costs associated with that functionality in our Payment Portal.